MicrosoftDocs/dataexplorer-docs/kusto/management/data-export/continuous-data-export.md

 ### Resource consumption

-* The impact of the continuous export on the cluster depends on the query the continuous export is running.
+* The impact of the continuous export on the database depends on the query the continuous export is running.
 Most resources, such as CPU and memory, are consumed by the query execution.
-* The number of export operations that can run concurrently is limited by the cluster's data export capacity.
+* The number of export operations that can run concurrently is limited by the database's data export capacity.
 For more information, see [Management commands throttling](../../management/capacity-policy.md#management-commands-throttling).
-If the cluster doesn't have sufficient capacity to handle all continuous exports, some will start lagging behind.
+If the database doesn't have sufficient capacity to handle all continuous exports, some will start lagging behind.
 * The [show commands-and-queries command](../commands-and-queries.md) can be used to estimate the resources consumption.
   * Filter on `| where ClientActivityId startswith "RunContinuousExports"` to view the commands and queries associated with continuous export.